TALL TALES

 When Eddie and Walt heard of the death of Milli they both wept like children.
 Her body was laid in the manor's small chapel, time for a memorial after beating off the approaching Redcoats.
 The first volley from one of their cannon landed beside Lt Murphy and four of his men.
 All were killed instantly.
 When Wilt was told he only felt this was poetic justice as it was the Irishman's foolishness that had put his family in lethal danger.
 Walt did not want to admit it to himself but he had a mind to put a bullet into the head of the man himself, if he was not killed in battle.

-At that moment another volley of cannon fire was heard with one ball doing no damage except to part of the rose garden while the second exploded among a group of American Militia, followed immediately by blood curdling screams...
+At that moment another volley of cannon fire was heard with one ball doing no damage except to part of the rose garden while the second exploded among a group of the Militia, followed immediately by blood curdling screams...

 Last edited: